 When stitched together across different touchpoints during one or several sessions, this behavior describes the customer journey that brought a user to a result.
 And when mapped with other kinds of data analytics, they help fill in the “why” or the user’s intent.

-Intent — that word’s important, because the more accurately and quickly we can anticipate the intent of our customers, the more effectively we can deliver relevant experiences.
+Intent — that word’s important, because the more accurately and quickly we can anticipate the intent of our customers, the more effectively we can deliver a relevant customer experience.
 And the more often we deliver a relevant customer journey to a user, the more likely they are to convert.
-A great customer experience also increases the chance of long-term customer loyalty.
+A great customer experience also increases the chance of customer satisfaction along with long-term customer loyalty.

 Behavioral analytics fits into a larger picture of providing relevance on an individual level and at scale.